NicPWNs/hamradiowallet.com/README.md

 ## 🚀 Usage

-Simply visit [HAMRadioWallet.com](https://hamradiowallet.com), enter your amateur radio callsign and ZIP code, and add the generated pass to your device's wallet.
+Visit [HAMRadioWallet.com](https://hamradiowallet.com), enter your amateur radio callsign and ZIP code, and add the generated pass to your device's wallet.

 ## 💡 Support & Contributions